CitrineInformatics/citrine-python/docs/source/formulations_example.rst

 Ingesting Data
 --------------

 ..
-Warning:: Ingesting data to GEMD is most easily done with additional tooling to automate the process.
+Warning:: Ingesting data to GEMD is most easily done with additional tooling to reduce the amount of required programming.

 Although we will not describe every step of the data ingestion process, we will highlight several data objects and their inter-connections.